| | |

 • Let the dough rest for around 10-20 minutes.

 • Draw out the aroma of the ingredients by not skipping the dry roasting step!
-Be very careful to not burn the coconut or other ingredients, or they’ll become bitter (start again if this happens), but toasting them is vital for the extra flavor it provides.
+Be very careful to not burn the coconut or other ingredients, or they’ll become bitter (start again if this happens), but toasting them is vital for the extra flavour it provides.

 • Don’t overcrowd the karanji while frying, or you’ll risk the karanji becoming greasy and causing uneven browning.